 So you’re looking for some cute cabins in Lake Louise?
 While there aren’t many accommodation options at Lake Louise, there are a few Lake Louise cabins to always consider!

 Lake Louise is a special place, and it’s located inside a national park.
-This means there aren’t any Airbnbs around Lake Louise or many small cozy cabins.
-The only accommodation actually on the lake is the Fairmont Château Lake Louise.
+This means there aren’t any Airbnbs around Lake Louise or many small cozy cabins; the only accommodation on the lake is the Fairmont Château Lake Louise.

 However, there are some great places to stay in Lake Louise and around the area that will make you feel like you’re living out those old mountain cabin dreams.
 Here are a few of our favorite Lake Louise cabins.